moleculerjs/site/source/docs/0.13/fault-tolerance.md

 ```

 ### Fallback in action definition
-You can define fallback response in receiver-side, in action definition.
+You can also define fallback response in receiver-side, in action definition.
 > Please note, this fallback response will be used only if the error is created inside action handler.
 If the request is called from a remote node and the request is timed out on the caller-side, this fallback response won't be used.
 In this case, use the `fallbackResponse` in calling option.

 **Fallback as a function**